 George Washington Buford and his wife Annie moved to Tombstone in 1880.
 While they lived here, they had five children but, unfortunately, three of the children died of disease.
 The Buford family left Tombstone in 1888 but the Buford house remains today.
 Because it is a large house it has been used as a boarding house, lodge, or bed-and-breakfast over the years, though it is a private residence today.

 Paranormal touches seem to be rather common around the Buford house.
 When it was a bed-and-breakfast, guests would often report feeling a cat rubbing against their legs at the breakfast table, but there would be nothing there.
 Guests would also report feeling something brush against their skin as they walked across the porch in front of the Buford house.
 In fact, some people who walk past the Buford house on the street feel something brush past them.
 The photos on this page are two of the many I have in my collection.
-At the top of the page are several orbs floating around the Buford house.
-The other photo shows the most commonly seen apparition in Tombstone, the Lady In White, on the front porch of the Buford house.
+The first are several orbs floating around the Buford house and the second shows the most commonly seen apparition in Tombstone, the Lady In White, on the front porch of the Buford house.

-Not far from the Buford House is the location where George Daves took his own life in 1888, which I tell about during the tour.
+Not far from the Buford House is the location where George Daves took his own life in 1888, which I tell about during the Tombstone After Dark Tour.
 His spirit is restless and figures into one of my best ghost stories.